danielbr33/Pulson-Alarm-HA/README.md

 3. Rename all instances of the `pulson_alarm` to `custom_components/<your_integration_domain>` (e.g. `custom_components/awesome_integration`).
 4. Rename all instances of the `Pulson Alarm` to `<Your Integration Name>` (e.g. `Awesome Integration`).
 5. Run the `scripts/develop` to start HA and test out your new integration.

+## Debug
+Tools for debugging are automatically installed
+1. Start your system in docker.
+2. The program will hang out on function debugpy.wait_for_client.
+3. Go to tab Run & Debug in VSC.
+4. Select "Attach to Home Assistant" configuration (if you added it earlier in .vscode/launch.json)
+5. Click ▶️ Start debugging and now you are able to use breakpoints in your code

 ## Next steps